1985–86 Quebec Nordiques season

-The 1985–86 Quebec Nordiques season was the Nordiques seventh season in the National Hockey League.
+The 1985–86 Quebec Nordiques season was the Nordiques seventh season in the National Hockey League (NHL).
 The Nordiques, led by their new captain Peter Stastny, captured their first division title since the 1976–77 season but were swept of the first round of the playoffs by the Hartford Whalers.

 Offseason

 The Nordiques had a pretty quiet off-season, with the only trade during the summer was acquiring John Anderson from the Toronto Maple Leafs for Brad Maxwell.
 Anderson was second in Leafs scoring with 32 goals and 63 points in 1984–85.
 Quebec also made a trade late in the pre-season, as the Nordiques acquired Gilbert Delorme from the St. Louis Blues for Bruce Bell.
 Delorme, a stay-at-home defenseman, had two goals and 14 points in 74 games with the Blues.

 The Nordiques signed free agent Tony Currie from the Edmonton Oilers, while they lost Blake Wesley, who signed with the Toronto Maple Leafs.